-- " Asking parents/pupils for feedback on menus. - " Using results of pupil and parent surveys to plan your menus. - " Understanding the cultural make-up of your school(s). - " Ensuring there is sufficient choice available to allow every customer to enjoy a full meal.
-Dietary needs meals must be varied so the same options are not served every day. - " It will help you to meet this standard if you have balanced vegetarian and/or vegan dishes available, or your chefs are willing to make special meals to suit particular dietary requirements. - " If you serve any Halal and Kosher meat it must be farm assured to one of the welfare schemes listed in standard 1.2.
+- " Consider the dietary needs of all of the children attending your setting and talk to families to make sure you can cater for them wherever possible. - " Ensure there is sufficient choice available to allow every child to enjoy a full meal.
+Dietary needs must be varied to ensure the same options are not served every day. - " Refer to national standards or guidelines to help you plan your menu.
+See standard 1.0.1. - " It will help you to meet this standard if you have balanced vegetarian and/or vegan dishes available, or your chefs are willing to make special meals to suit particular dietary requirements. - " If you serve any Halal and Kosher meat it must be farm assured to one of the welfare schemes listed in standard 1.2.
 Special dietary needs can be excluded if necessary but it must be clearly communicated that the award does not apply to these. - " Caterers are required by the Food Standards Agency (FSA) to provide information on allergens for all food on offer.
 To find out more about this, see the FSA's website.